 Thus said, that was for a restaurant.
 Home cooking vegetarian (and vegan!) is SOOOO much easier!
 I was put to the test when a vegan friend was visiting.
 It gave me the chance to search out new recipes, and the result was I discovered a whole new tasty world.

 I always thought that vegan cooking was incredibly complicated or used ingredients that I had never come across before.
 Boy, was I wrong.
 I realised I had fallen for the gossip about veganism.
 But luckily and happily I was proved wrong and a whole new world opened up for me.
-We are definitely incorporating many more vegan (as well as vegetarian) meals into our week.
+I now definitely incorporate many more vegan (as well as vegetarian) meals into my week.

 How to Cook Vegetarian